lunyiliu/GaoYao/README.md

 ---

-## 🎉 GaoYao is accepted by ACL 2026!
+## 🎉 GaoYao is accepted by ACL 2026 main!

 ---